 Any single anomaly or series of anomalies could materially and adversely affect our operations, our revenues, our relationships with our current customers and our ability to attract new customers for our satellite services.
 In particular, future anomalies may result in the loss of individual transponders on a satellite, a group of transponders on that satellite or the entire satellite, depending on the nature of the anomaly and the availability of on-satellite backups.
 Anomalies and our estimates of their future effects may also cause a reduction of the expected service life of a satellite and contracted backlog.
-Anomalies may also cause a reduction of the recognition of an impairment loss, and in some circumstances could lead to claims from third parties for damages, if a satellite operators to incur expenses to avoid such physical damage or interference or lower operating income as a result of an impairment charge.
-Finally, the occurrence of anomalies may adversely affect our ability to insure our satellites are covered by insurance policies, others are not or may not be covered.
+Anomalies may also cause a reduction of the revenue generated by that satellite or the recognition of an impairment loss, and in some circumstances could lead to claims from third parties for damages, if a satellite experiencing an anomaly were to cause physical damage to another satellite, create interference to the transmissions on another satellite, cause other satellite operators to incur expenses to avoid such physical damage or interference or lower operating income as a result of an impairment charge.
+Finally, the occurrence of anomalies may adversely affect our ability to insure our satellites at commercially reasonable premiums, if at all.
+While some anomalies are covered by insurance policies, others are not or may not be covered.
 See-Risk Factors Relating to Our Business-Our financial condition could be materially and adversely affected if we were to suffer a satellite loss that is not adequately covered by insurance.